-Recycling for certain categories of solid waste is mandated by Rhode Island State law.
-The Recycling Program at Providence College endeavors to reduce waste on campus, promote the recycling of materials, and maintain and promote a clean, sustainable and environmentally conscious campus.
-The Providence College Recycling Program strives to educate students, faculty and staff about recycling procedures and policies on campus.
+The Recycling Program at Providence College endeavors to reduce waste on campus, promote recycling, and maintain a clean, sustainable and environmentally conscious campus.
 All students, faculty and staff participate in the recycling program.
 The participation of each individual at Providence College ensures the success of the recycling program.

 How this is achieved: